ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

     fp and sp access areas

-Use fp to keep the old stack pointer value is not necessary.
-Actually, the sp can back to the the old sp by add the alloca() spaces size.
-Most ABI like Mips and ARM access the above area of alloca() by fp and the below area of alloca() by sp, as :num:`Figure #funccall-f6` depicted.
+Use fp to keep the old stack pointer value is not the only solution.
+Actually, we can keep the alloca() spaces size on a specific memory address and the sp can back to the the old sp by add the alloca() spaces size.
+Most ABI like Mips
+and ARM access the above area of alloca() by fp and the below area of alloca() by sp, as :num:`Figure #funccall-f6` depicted.
 The reason for this definition is the speed for local variable access.
 Since the RISC CPU use immediate offset